 Once in space, above Earth’s obscuring atmosphere, the Webb is expected to provide unobstructed views of the near and distant cosmos.
 Since light has a finite speed (186,000 miles per second, or 300,000 km per second), the new space telescope will also provide insights into our universe’s past: from the first light after the Big Bang, to the formation and evolution of galaxies, to our own and other planetary systems.

 Thus, the Webb will be used for study of every phase in the history of our universe.

-22 artists were selected nationwide to attend the James Webb Space Telescope Artist Event at NASA Goddard.
-They sat directly in front of the Webb telescope and were briefed on the mission by scientists, engineers and other project personnel while they worked; sketching, painting, writing, sewing, playing music.
+NASA selected 22 artists nationwide to attend the James Webb Space Telescope Artist Event at the Goddard Spaceflight Center in Greenbelt, Maryland.
+The artists sat directly in front of the Webb telescope while being briefed on the mission by scientists, engineers and other project personnel.
+As they listened, they worked; sketching, painting, writing, sewing, playing music.
 Visit this gallery to see their astonishing impressions of the Webb and its mission.

 Bottom line: The James Webb Space Telescope is the world’s most complex infrared telescope.
 On June 1, 2021, European Space Agency representatives and Arianespace officials announced that the launch of the Webb will likely slip from October 31 to at least mid-November.